Computational learning systems

 • Progression based on mastery evidence, not seat time

-For industry
+For institutions

 Tools for schools, training teams and employers that need stronger evidence than grades, attendance or coarse credentials.